TheJelmega/prog-lang/design/README.md

 <variadic-param> := <label> '...' ':' <type>
 ```

-Function parameters consists out of an label, a pattern, and a type.
+Function parameters consists out of a label, a pattern, and a type.
 A label can be optional if the pattern is an identifier pattern.

 The first parameter can be a special receiver parameter, which indicates that this function is a method, and can therefore only be declared within an implementation block.
-The receiver has an implicit '_' label, and can be any of the following types:
+The receiver has an implicit `_` label, and can be any of the following types:
 - `Self`
 - `&Self`
 - `&mut Self`
 - any `T` that implements `Deref<Target = Self>`. _TODO: might need an additional `Dispatch` bound_

+The receiver can also be defined as a simple receiver, which results in a receiver with the following types:
+- `self`: `self: Self`
+- `&self`: `self: &Self`
+- `&mut self`: `self: &mut Self`

 Any other parameter is a normal parameters.
 If an explicit label is provided, it can be either
-- a name, this is the label any argument needs to be 'bound' to, and needs to be provided for this parameter when calling the function
+- a name, this is the label that any argument needs to be 'bound' to, and needs to be provided for this parameter when calling the function.
 - an '_', this implies an unnamed parameter and has no label needs to be provided for this parameter when calling the function.

-If no explicit label is provided, this will default to a label with the same name as a paramters, so `foo: i32` will become `foo foo: i32`.
+If no explicit label is provided, this will default to a label with the same name as the parameter, so `foo: i32` will become `foo foo: i32`.

-Parameters can be provided default parameters after `=`, and are also known as default parameters.
+Parameters can be provided with default values after `=`, and are also known as default parameters.
 The default value needs to be an expression that can be evaluated at compile time.
 All default parameters are required to have a label, as these may appear in any order in a function call.

-If a function has no default parameters, or only has labeled default parameters, they may be followed by a variadic parameter.
+If a function may also be followed by a variadic parameter.
-This is a special parameter that allows any number of element of that type to be provided.
+This is a special parameter that allows any number of elements of that type to be provided.
-This will generate a generic paramter pack with a type constraint to the type given.
+This will generate a generic parameter pack with a type constraint to the type given.

 Any 2 parameters may not have the same label.